privacera/paig/paig-securechat/web-server/src/README.md

 ## Usage <a name="usage"></a>
 PAIG Secure chat can be used in following ways:
-Before starting the securechat , please download your Privacera Shield Config file.Then run the following command to copy file to desired destination.
+Before starting the securechat , please download your PAIG Shield Config file.Then run the following command to copy file to desired destination.
 ```bash
 mkdir -p custom-configs
 cp <path to privacera-shield-app-name-config.json> custom-configs/privacera-shield-config.json